Sud Kaen Saen Rak: Production & reception

 The series was highly acclaimed.
-Especially the protagonist "Yaem" played by the veteran singer and actress Rutklao Amaradit, Yaem is an old woman with a very insidious and shrewish.
+Especially the villain protagonist "Yaem" played by the veteran singer and actress Rutklao Amaradit, Yaem is an old woman with a very insidious and shrewish.
 She is the one who plots the life of her eldest son and grandson to hate their wife and mother.

-Awards & nominations
+Awards and nominations

-Sequel
+Prequel

-The sequel Krong Kam aired in 2019 on the same channel.
+The prequel Krong Kam aired in 2019 on the same channel.

 International broadcast

 It was broadcast on Cambodia's PNN TV in 2016.